-Jeffrey L. Hamera is vice chair of Duane Morris' Construction Group.
-He practices in the area of litigation with a focus on the construction industry.
-Mr. Hamera's clients include general contractors, design/builders, construction managers, subcontractors, suppliers, owners, architects, engineers and sureties.
-He represents clients on matters involving contract drafting and negotiation for design agreements, construction contracts, EPC contracts and design/build agreements.
-He also represents clients in arbitration and litigation of breach of contract claims, delay, disruption, loss of productivity, excessive change orders, out of scope work, mechanic's liens, errors and omissions, construction defects, and property damage and personal injury claims due to design errors and omissions or faulty construction.
+Jeffrey L. Hamera is the vice chair of Duane Morris' Construction Group and provides legal services focused on the construction industry.
+He is a co-chair for the Chicago Bar Association’s Construction Law and Mechanics Lien Subcommittee and a past member of the CBA Nominating Committee.
+Mr. Hamera's clients include project owners, general contractors, design/builders, construction managers, subcontractors, suppliers, architects, engineers and sureties.
+He negotiates and drafts the full range of contracts for construction projects, including design agreements, construction contracts, construction management agreements, EPC contracts and design/build agreements.
+He also represents clients in preparation of claims and dispute resolution, including mediation, arbitration, and litigation, of claims for breach of contract, delay, disruption, loss of productivity, change orders, mechanics liens, errors and omissions, construction defects and insurance claims under professional liability, general liability and builder’s risk policies.

-Prior to entering the legal profession, Mr. Hamera worked as a professional engineer for clients in the nuclear power, pharmaceutical, petrochemical and manufacturing industries.
-In 2011, Mr. Hamera assisted Engineers Without Borders Chicagoland Professional Chapter (EWB-CPC) in an effort to provide the people of the remote town of Canchias, Honduras, with safe and efficient means to access vital farm and dairy land through the Canchias Agricultural Bridge Project.
-In 2009, Mr. Hamera was involved with EWB-CPC's Armenta project, which constructed a pedestrian bridge for the community of Armenta Lirios in Honduras.
+Prior to entering the legal profession, Mr. Hamera worked as a professional engineer for clients in the energy, pharmaceutical, petrochemical and manufacturing industries.
+Mr. Hamera has been a member of Engineers Without Borders, Chicagoland Professional Chapter (EWB-CPC) since 2009, is a chapter board member, and participated in the Canchias Agricultural Bridge Project and a pedestrian bridge for the community of Armenta Lirios in Honduras.

-Mr. Hamera is a 1994 cum laude graduate of Northwestern University School of Law and a graduate of the University of Illinois at Urbana-Champaign (M.S., 1987; B.S., 1986).
+Mr. Hamera is a 1994 cum laude graduate of Northwestern University School of Law and a graduate of the College of Engineer, Department of Civil and Environmental Engineering, at University of Illinois at Urbana-Champaign (M.S., 1987; B.S., 1986).

 Represented a joint venture which included an Engineering News-Record top five firm, managing the legal issues and relationship with a governmental agency owner during completion of major civil infrastructure that experienced significant delays and defects; then resolved a $40 million claim by the governmental agency owner against the client for a fraction of the claim, via an “early” mediation process, conducted virtually.
 This matter is thought to be the largest construction suit in Travis County/Austin history.